Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks

 \subsection{Dulya (and Dulya-Like) Fitting}

-For spin-1 targets with non-cubic symmetry a lineshape fitting method can be used such as the Dulya method \cite{Dulya1997} and Dulya-like fits \cite{Keller2017} involving the use of an analytical lineshape formula (Eq.\ref{eq:icurve})--to fit directly to the NMR signal.
-Usually, one subtracts the baseline and fits a parabolic curve to the residual background and subtracts it out to remove the Q-Curve similar to the area approach.
-One can also fit without baseline subtraction.
-Then, a $\chi^2$ minimization fit is done using Eq.\ref{eq:icurve} to extract the intensity ratio of $I_+$ and $I_-$.
-The fitted absorption lines heights are used to find the ratio of the peaks (or ratio of the absorption line areas in similar methods \cite{Keller2017}), $r$, and calculate the vector polarization via Eq.~\ref{eqn:polarization}.
-The relative error of the lineshape-based approach is generally smaller for spin-1 systems than that of the TE method, primarily because the TE-area is typically very small, resulting in reduced signal-to-noise.
-In contrast, fitting the full lineshape yields a more accurate determination of the polarization and does not require waiting for the target to thermalize.
+For spin-1 targets with non-cubic symmetry, lineshape fitting methods such as the Dulya method~\cite{Dulya1997} and Dulya-like fits~\cite{Keller2017} use the analytical lineshape in Eq.~\ref{eq:icurve} to fit directly to the NMR signal.
+In a standard workflow, the baseline is first subtracted, a low-order polynomial is fit to any residual background, and that residual contribution is removed in a manner similar to the area approach.
+Fits can also be performed without explicit baseline subtraction when the background terms are included in the fit model.
+A $\chi^2$ minimization is then used to extract the intensity ratio of $I_+$ and $I_-$.
+The fitted absorption-line heights, or in related methods the fitted absorption-line areas~\cite{Keller2017}, determine the ratio $r$ and therefore the vector polarization via Eq.~\ref{eqn:polarization}.
+For enhanced spin-1 signals, this lineshape-based approach generally has a smaller relative extraction error than a TE-area calibration because the enhanced signal has much higher signal-to-noise than a TE-scale signal and does not require waiting for the target to thermalize.